 The mission of DSF is to inspire and empower Denver Public School students to achieve their college dreams.
 In addition to providing college and financial aid advice to high school students, DSF offers need-based scholarships that can be used at 32 partner colleges in Colorado.
 The colleges include technical and community colleges, state colleges and universities, and private institutions.
 The scholarship is renewable for up to five years.
 Learn more at www.denverscholarship.org

 Class Rings – Jostens

-Jostens will be at DSA on Tuesday, September 13th to show the seniors their class rings.
+Jostens will be at DSA on Tuesday, September 12th to show the seniors their class rings.
 This will be a meeting during the arts major block.
-They will be back the next week to take orders.
-Those orders will be taken September 20.
+They will be back Thursday, September 14th and Friday, September 15th to take orders.

 Caps/Gowns/Announcements – Jostens

 Your cap, gown and tassel are all purchased through Jostens.
 Using your timeline, you can see that cap/gown ordering is January 16, 2018.
 You may also purchase class rings, announcements and other accessories through Jostens if you wish.
 This will be done on the same date.
 Our Jostens representative is Nils Erikson.
 Nils can be reached at 303-985-0095.
 Cap and gowns are not handed out until the May 21st rehearsal at the Schomp Theatre at 10 am.

 Your announcements will be distributed on Tuesday, April 3 during lunch.
 Jostens will be in the main hallway.